 - Investment Account Support

 - Check Printing

 - Mobile iOS app

-Moneyspire offers two purchase options, a one-time purchase option with $34.99 purchase price, or a $44.99 annual subscription option.
-The difference between the plans includes length of customer support and the number of financial institutions you can sync with your software.
-While Moneyspire isn’t the least expensive option on this page, it comes with a many features that make it an attractive replacement for Quicken.
+Moneyspire is available for a one-time purchase for $44.99 (though check to see if there are any current discounts).
+The purchase price includes a Lifetime License – the Software (and online features) will never expire.
+While Moneyspire isn’t the least expensive option on this page, it comes with many features that make it an attractive replacement for Quicken.
 So it’s worth looking into as a viable alternative.